Aliases for ATP6V0D1 Gene

 GeneCards Summary for ATP6V0D1 Gene

 ATP6V0D1 (ATPase H+ Transporting V0 Subunit D1) is a Protein Coding gene.
-Among its related pathways are Rheumatoid arthritis and Insulin receptor recycling.
+Diseases associated with ATP6V0D1 include Tinea Nigra.
+Among its related pathways are Insulin receptor recycling and Synaptic vesicle cycle.
 Gene Ontology (GO) annotations related to this gene include proton-exporting ATPase activity, phosphorylative mechanism.
 An important paralog of this gene is ATP6V0D2.

 Subunit of the integral membrane V0 complex of vacuolar ATPase.
 Vacuolar ATPase is responsible for acidifying a variety of intracellular compartments in eukaryotic cells, thus providing most of the energy required for transport processes in the vacuolar system.
 May play a role in coupling of proton transport and ATP hydrolysis (By similarity).
 May play a role in cilium biogenesis through regulation of the transport and the localization of proteins to the cilium (By similarity).
 In aerobic conditions, involved in intracellular iron homeostasis, thus triggering the activity of Fe(2+) prolyl hydroxylase (PHD) enzymes, and leading to HIF1A hydroxylation and subsequent proteasomal degradation (PubMed:28296633).